 »Increasing dietary calcium suppresses adipocyte intracellular Ca(2+) and thereby modulates energy metabolism and attenuates obesity risk.« (Zemel, Shi, Greer, Dirienzo, Zemel, 2000)

 »Increasing dietary calcium significantly augmented weight and fat loss secondary to caloric restriction and increased the percentage of fat lost from the trunk region, whereas dairy products exerted a substantially greater effect« (Zemel, Thompson, Milstead, Morris, Campbell, 2004).

 MILK IS NOT PALEO

 Is milk good for you isn’t the main problem of the paleo argument.
-The first misconception the paleo crowd makes is, that the diet which the paleo man ate was universal regardless of the region he lived.
+The first misconception the paleo crowd makes is, that the diet that the paleo man ate was universal regardless of the region he lived in.

-The paleo man thrived on a variety of different diets that were available to him based on the region he lived.
+The paleo man thrived on a variety of different diets that were available to him based on the region he lived in.
 Hell even in Europe, there was a vast difference in flora and fauna.

 WE ARE THE ONLY ANIMAL THAT DRINKS MILK PAST INFANCY

 First off, we are also the only ones who use computers and drive cars.
 So that rhetoric is a little pointless, if not downright stupid.